ThePalaceProject/web-patron/README.md

    npm run translations:extract
    ```

    This command will scan the specified directories for translation keys used in your components and update the `translations.json` files in the `public/locales` directory.
+If passing default values to the `t(...)` function -- either as the 2nd argument or within the options object (e.g. `{ defaultValue: "..."}` or `{ defaultValue_one: "...", defaultValue_two: "..." }`) -- then running the command with the `--sync-primary` flag is useful.
+It will use the default value as the translation key value in the translation file.

 3. **Run the `sync` command (optional)**